nuts-foundation/nuts-node/docs/pages/getting-started/5-authentication.rst

 - family_name
 - assurance_level

-``username`` can be used for an unique identifier.
-It will be filled with an email address or an employer identifier.
+``username`` can be used as a unique user identifier.
+It will be filled with an email address or other identifier, issued by the user's employer.

 .. note::